orionrobots/orionrobots.github.io/_posts/2004-11-14-apache-monitor-with-python-and-led.md

 ---
+date: '2004-11-14'
+gallery: /galleries/2004-11-05-simple-parallel-port-led
 layout: post
+tags:
+- electronics
+- led
+- apache
+- python
+- parallel port
 title: Apache Server Monitor With Python And Led
-tags: [electronics, led, apache, python, parallel port]
-gallery: /galleries/2004-11-05-simple-parallel-port-led
 ---
 ![Parallel Cable With LED]({{ gallery }}/thumb_cable-with-led.jpg){.class="img-rounded" style="float:left; padding-right: 4px"}
 Building on the LED and cable last time, I linked this up to monitor Apache, a common webserver, which at the time of writing, I am using to host orionrobots.